ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-2.md

 1. In Blazor Server in `Startup.cs` in `ConfigureServices`
 2. In Blazor WASM in `Program.cs`.

-The solution uses a Service Collection extension method `AddApplicationServices` to keep all the application specific services under one roof.
+The solution uses a Service Collection extension methods such as `AddApplicationServices` to keep all the application specific services under one roof.

 ```csharp
 // Blazor.Database.Web/startup.cs